tymyrddin/blue-honey/source/docs/notes/README.md

 Choices developers, system administrators, researchers, and threat hunters face:

-1. What type of honeypot?
+1. Which honeypots, honeyclients and honeyports?
-2. Which IDS to integrate with?
+2. Which tools to integrate with?
 3. What kind of attacks to capture?
-4. What vulnerability to emit?
+4. What vulnerabilities to emit?
 5. How hard must it be to detect it?

 ## Why?